wikindx/wikindx/website/web/src/content/install/install.md

 ~~~~

 As a last resort you can use the 777 mode but it is a major security
 flaw.
-You don't have to get to this end if the owners are set up
+You shouldn't need this extreme case if the owners are set up
 correctly.

 When your web site code is a clone of the SVN repository (not